sneas/frontend-dev-assignment/README.md

 * Used fontawesome for appropriate icons
 * Used prop-types for validation and IDE autocomplete
 * Suggestion box preferable behaviours and limitations:
-    - memoize data requests
+    - memoize data requests (-)
-    - debounce data requests
+    - debounce data requests (-)
-    - case-insensitive
+    - case-insensitive (+)
-    - request for new data on query change
+    - request for new data on query change (+)
-    - request for new data if query is 2 symbols and more
+    - request for new data if query is 2 symbols and more (+)
-    - hide search box in case of less than 2 symbols
+    - hide search box in case of less than 2 symbols (+)
-    - select next item with arrow down
+    - select next item with arrow down (+)
-    - select previous item with arrow up
+    - select previous item with arrow up (+)
-    - nothing selected by default
+    - nothing selected by default (+)
-    - if the last item, arrow down leads to deselecting anything, the next arrow down selects first item
+    - if the last item, arrow down leads to deselecting anything, the next arrow down selects first item (+)
-    - if the first item selected, arrow up leads to deselection, the next arrow up selects the last item
+    - if the first item selected, arrow up leads to deselection, the next arrow up selects the last item (+)
-    - esc button deselects items
+    - esc button deselects items (+)
-    - when item is selected the query replaces with the selected text
+    - when item is selected the query replaces with the selected text (+)
-    - query shows original text on deselection
+    - query shows original text on deselection (+)
-    - suggestion disappears if form looses focus
+    - suggestion disappears if form looses focus (+)
-    - suggestion disappears if no items to be suggested
+    - suggestion disappears if no items to be suggested (+)
-    - display suggestion as a new query on selecting
+    - display suggestion as a new query on selecting with keyboard (+)
-    - apply suggestion and hide suggestion box on enter
+    - apply suggestion and hide suggestion box on enter (+)
-    - select suggestion on mouse enter
-    - apply suggestion and hide suggestion box on mouse click
+    - apply suggestion and hide suggestion box on mouse click (+)
+    - display scroll on drop-down whenever needed (-)
+* Basically, the suggestion box mocks Google Chrome's autosuggestor
+* The demo shows SearchBox embedded into standard HTML form.
+The form reloads page with GET variable.
+This has been done on purpose to demonstrate SearchBox's compatibility with regular forms.

 ## de Bijenkorf Frontend Dev assignment